netket/netket/docs/docs/parallelization.md

 import netket as nk
 # ...
 ```
 You should only use this to test things that they work, but not for anything serious.
-It has relatively bad performance, and if you have many cores you would be much better off using mpi.
+It has relatively bad performance compared to GPU-based sharding.

 (jax_multi_process)=
 ### Sharding: Multiple nodes

-To launch netket on a multi-node cluster usually all that is required is to add a call to `jax.distributed.initialize()` at the top of the main script, see the follwing examples.
+To launch netket on a multi-node cluster usually all that is required is to add a call to `jax.distributed.initialize()` at the top of the main script, see the following examples.
-These scripts can be conveniently launched with `srun` (on slurm clusters) or `mpirun`.
+These scripts can be conveniently launched with `srun` (on slurm clusters) or with job schedulers that support multi-process execution.
 For more details and manual setups we refer to the [jax documentation](https://jax.readthedocs.io/en/latest/multi_process.html).

 By default, on slurm clusters, jax will see a single GPU per process so if you have 4 GPUs per node, you should launch 4 tasks per node.